SphericalCowww/CubicDoggo/README.md

 ### Special soldering requirements

   * Solder two <a href="https://emanual.robotis.com/docs/en/dxl/x/xl320/#connector-information">MOLEX 51065-0300</a> cables together to form a Y-wire, otherwise U2D2 doesn't have enough connectors
   * Optional: connect a wire between the 2 U2D2 power hubs such that they have shared ground.
 Then solder a capacitor at each end to the power rail.
-Careful about all the connection directions; otherwise, the whole power system can be severely damaged
+Be careful about all the connection directions; otherwise, the whole power system can be severely damaged

 <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_Ywire.png" height="100"> <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystemSharingGround.png" height="100">

 ### Power system

   * Daisy chain no more than 3 servos to avoid delay
   * Powering the hubs using their SMPS DC jacks.
-Then use the molex/screw terminal as an output to power the RaspPi via a ~12V-to-5V DC-DC converter.
+Then use the molex/screw terminal as an output to power the RaspPi via a ~12V-to-5V DC-DC converter
+  * When powering the RaspPi with a DC-DC step-down converter, don't forget to put a kapton tape to insulate the two boards

 <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystem.png" height="400">

 ### Tools used

-There are quite a few screws in difficult locations with the current design, which may require several tools for full assembly and repair in timely manner.
+There are quite a few screws in difficult locations with the current design, which may require several tools for full assembly and repair in a timely manner.
 The photo shows the tool used for this project.

 <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_tools.png" height="100">